tjsolution/CSharpWebDeveloper/README.md

 * Comply to reasonable software development practices.
 * Be testable in isolation.
 * The solution must be buidable and testable using [Rake](http://rake.rubyforge.org/) as this is the customers preferred CI task toolset.
+* Be totally portable, if we cannot suck it down and build it from the command line dont bother.

 ### What next?
 * Please fork or clone the repo and make any changes.